logux/eslint-config/README.md

 ]
 ```

-🚩 This project utilizes ESLint with a flat configuration.
-You may need to enable its support in your workspace.
+This project utilizes ESLint with a flat configuration.
+You may need to enable its support in your workspace:

+* **VS Code:** enable `eslint.experimental.useFlatConfig`.